ric2b/Vivaldi-browser/chromium/tools/gn/docs/reference.md

 ```
   For action and action_foreach targets, inputs should be the inputs to
   script that don't vary.
 These should be all .py files that the script
-  uses via imports (the main script itself will be an implcit dependency
+  uses via imports (the main script itself will be an implicit dependency
   of the action so need not be listed).

   For action targets, inputs and sources are treated the same, but from